-If there is a safeguarding concern the DSL will be informed and will decide on the appropriate action(s) the school will follow.
-The DSL liaises with other professionals to develop robust risk assessments and appropriate specialist targeted work for pupils who are identified as posing a potential risk to other children.
-This is completed using a 'Contextual Safeguarding' approach to ensure assessments consider risks posed by any wider environmental factors present in a child's life.
+The DSL will follow local and national guidance when there has been a report of sexual violence and harassment between children.
+This will include liaising with other professionals to develop robust risk assessments and multiagency safety planning with appropriate specialist targeted work for pupils who are identified as posing a potential risk to other children.
+This is done using a Contextual Safeguarding approach to ensure assessments consider risks posed by any wider environmental factors present in a child's life.